BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 </ul>

 Version 20.2:<ul>
+	<li>The API will only raise Connection State 'Reconnected' when the Adapter is reconnected.
+Connection State 'AdapterConnected' will only be raised upon initial connection.
+	<li>The Demo App has been modified to reflect the above 'Reconnected' Connection State.
-	<li>Added method ResetAdapter which will reset the Adapter to factory settings.
+	<li>Added API method ResetAdapter which will reset the Adapter to factory settings.
-	<li>Fixed crash in SendPGN.
 	<li>The Demo App will edit for invalid hex characters in Send PGN Data.
+	<li>Fixed API fatal exception in SendPGN when sending data.
 </ul>

 Limitations:<ul>